 In one form or another, I have spent majority of my life tussling with the muse.
 Sometimes, she's easily conquerable, but most of the time, it's simply a matter of persistence and a firm hand.
 I've managed to shake 1.7 million words (yes, I count) out of her to publish 35 books.

 The ongoing Lesbian Adventure Club series consists of more than twenty-six titles, plus a prequel romance.
-It focuses on five couples, and you can find their blog .
+It focuses on five couples, and you can find their blog here.

 The Detective Laura McCallister mystery series includes four titles: Woman Justice, Secrets and Sins, Corpse Call, and The Watson Evidence.
 The fifth one teeters on a fine line between the waste can and the Can't Give Up Yet pile.

 Squatter is a Paranormal Mystery.
 It has two sequels, Squatter 2 and Squatter 3.
 I'm debating a fourth.

 I also like to write short stories.
 They give the quick thrill of victory.
 There are a few free ones out there and a small collection, Upend.

 By today's standard, then, I am blatantly anti-social.
 Frankly, self-promotion makes me queasy.
 It's just not in me, (a publisher's bane), and I really don't want you to read my books because you thought that bowl of steel-cut oats looked damn good.
 I wrestled the muse, but other than that, my books have little to do with me.
 They have everything to do with my characters, who should be strong enough to stand on their own without me propping them up.
 So...
-Humor me and go to.
+Humor me and go to this directory.
 Read some excerpts.
 If you like my characters, please buy my books.
 If you don't, trust me: I won't be sending out angry tweets.

 And, finally, it needs to be said that being anti-social by these standards certainly does not mean I don't like people.
 It simply means I prefer things on a smaller, more personal scale, not a global one.
 If you'd care to say hello, offer a comment, ask a question, give me a better recipe for steel-cut oats, please feel free to contact me.